darkwyld/SimpleESI/README.md

 The resource `'universe/regions/'` contains an array with the id's of all regions, which is first downloaded and stored inside the variable `$RegionIds`.
 It is then used directly thereafter with a pattern in a second call to the `get()`-method in order to create one hundred requests – one for every region – and to download more information on each region, such as their names.

 The `meta()`-method functions as a simple “key/value”-database, which is stored alongside with the cache.
 When passed a single argument does the `meta()`-method work as a query.
 With two arguments does it work as an assignment (“key = value”).
-It allows an application to reduce the number of its ESI requests to an essential minimum by storing static data, such as the names of regions, in a local database.
+It allows an application to reduce the number of its ESI requests to an essential minimum by storing static data, such as the names and id's of regions, in a local database.

 #### 6. All things new and gone.